Available Now on Amazon!

 Chapter 15: The Diamond Light

-My little sleeping octillions.
+My dear sleeping octillions.
 I’m so sorry if you feel my sadness.
 You’re not the one I was talking to a moment ago.
 It has been centuries, and I have so little left of my beautiful little octillions.

 Do you know what a quadrillion is?
 It seems like a lot, but it isn’t, really.
 It’s all I have left of my friend, with whom I shared my memories of when all the worlds were new, and the moon before it was tiny and silver, and recipes for stacked turtles and silly salty soup with radishes and sky in it.